FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/floodplain-cross-section-editor/Floodplain Cross Section Editor.rst

 Map Velocity
 --------------

-1. Run the model to produced results.
+1. Run the model to produce results.

 2. Use MapCrafter to map the velocity vectors before creating floodplain cross sections.